singularian/mdencode/docs/mdzip.md

 # Parallel Modulus Scan

 The Modulus Scan is run in parallel within MDunzip.
-The modulus scan with configurable number of goroutine threads.
+The modulus scan is configurable number of goroutine threads and the start and end thread.
 Each of the goroutines runs a modulus scan in sync and when a result is founding matching the original signature block it returns a byteblock.

 It allows for the blocksize and modulus bitsize and thread count as well as the bytes either random or specified by the command line argument.